Da1sypetals/cutile-typeviz/README.md

 ![demo0](assets/demo0.png)

-## Build

-1. Install this repo as a package in your current python environment with `pip install -e .`
-2. Build and install the extension

 ## Quick Build
 ```sh
 bash build_ext.sh
 ```

+What it does:
+- Install this repo as a package with `pip install -e .`
+- Build the extension under `vscode_extension` directory and install it into your vscode with `code --install-extension`

 ## Usage